Quin-Riley-A/pizza-parlor/TEST.md

 ### **Describe:** Pizza.prototype.getPrice() ###
 #### **Test 1** ####
-*It will assign an integer value to the price key in the targetted pizza object*
+*It will assign an floating point value to the price key in the targetted pizza object*

 **Code:**
 ```javascript